-During the 1600s it was illegal to convert to Catholicism in the British Isles and punishable by death.
+During the 1600s it was illegal to convert to Catholicism in Britain and Ireland and punishable by death.
 Catholic priests travelled in disguise to visit families so that they could complete their rituals.
 For secrecy, metalworkers made chalices like this one that could be broken into smaller pieces and hidden in pockets and bags.

 In the last few months, Durham University and volunteers from The Auckland Project carried out an archaeological dig at the site before building work gets underway.

 This page will be updated regularly with news, images and films of the development, ahead of the Faith Museum launch in 2019.

 Image caption: Recusant Catholic chalice, 1630s, The Auckland Project